talalzone/spark-monitoring-client/README.md

 ```

-Using Spark Client Builder:
+Creating SparkClient using Builder:

 ```
 SparkClient client = new SparkClient.Builder()
         .setBaseUrl("http://127.0.0.1:18080/api/v1/") // History Server Url
-        .addConverterFactory(MoshiConverterFactory.create()) // Or other providers
+        .addConverterFactory(MoshiConverterFactory.create()) // For other converters see Retrofit .get();
-        .get();
 ```